Xianyu-Yang/xianyu-yang.github.io/_pages/cv.md

 - **The Chinese Government Scholarship** (2020)

 # 👀 Manuscript Review:
-Global Ecology and Biogeography, Journal of Ecology, Biological Conservation, Global Change Biology, Ecology and Evolution
+Biological Conservation, Ecology and Evolution, Global Ecology and Biogeography, Global Change Biology, Journal of Ecology

 # 💬 Conferences and Workshops
 - **Presenter**, Annual Meeting of the Ecological Society of America, August 2024, Long Beach, USA